 This Curriculum of Higher Specialist Training in Clinical Pharmacology and Therapeutics and General Internal Medicine was developed in 2023 by a working group led by Professor David Williams, National Specialty Director, and the RCPI Education Department.
-The Curriculum undergoes an annual review process by the National Specialty Director and the RCPI Education Department.
+The Curriculum undergoes an annual review process by the National Specialty Director and the RCPI Workplace Education Team.
 The Curriculum is approved by the Specialty Training Committee and the Institute of Medicine.

-Version Date Published Last Edited By Version Comments 1.0 July 2024 Stephen Capper New OBE Curriculum
+Version Date Published Last Edited By Version Comments 1.0 July 2025 Stephen Capper No edits from the previous year